netresearch/drupal-smtp/README.txt

 REQUIREMENTS
 ------------
 * Access to an SMTP server
-* The following PHP extensions need to be installed: ereg, hash, date & pcre.
+* The following PHP extensions need to be installed: hash, date & pcre.

 * Optional: To connect to an SMTP server using SSL, you need to have the openssl package installed on your server, and your webserver and PHP